abiel-lozano/Study-Bot/README.md

 ## Usage

-Study-Bot can be used as CLI program or with the GUI.
-There are some additional steps that need to be taken before running any of these version, please refer to the documents in the ```docs``` folder for more information.
+**Study-Bot** can be used as a **CLI** program or with the **GUI**.
+There are some additional steps that need to be taken before running any of these versions, please refer to the `Documentation` folder for a comprehensive guide on how to use this project.

-## Technologies Used
+## What We Used

-Study-Bot relies on the following existing services and technologies:
+**Study-Bot** relies on the following existing services and technologies:

-- **[Whisper:](https://openai.com/research/whisper)** Used for speech-to-text conversion, allowing users to speak their questions to be fed into the GPT-3.5 model.
+- **[Whisper:](https://openai.com/research/whisper)** Used for speech-to-text conversion, allowing users to speak their questions to be fed into the GPT model.

-- **[GPT-3.5:](https://platform.openai.com/docs/models/gpt-3-5)** Employed for question processing and answer generation.
+- **[gpt-3.5-turbo-16k:](https://platform.openai.com/docs/models/gpt-3-5)** Used for question processing and answer generation.
+The 16k version of the model was chosen for its 16,385-token context window size, which is needed to process a large amount of source material.

-- **[Elevenlabs:](https://beta.elevenlabs.io/)** Used for text-to-speech conversion, allowing users to hear the answers generated by the GPT-3.5 model.
+- **[Elevenlabs:](https://beta.elevenlabs.io/)** Used for text-to-speech conversion, allowing users to hear the answers generated by the GPT model.

-- **[OpenCV:](https://opencv.org/)** Used for physical object identification, to aid the GPT-3.5 model in answering questions with the added context of what the user is holding.
+- **[OpenCV:](https://opencv.org/)** Used for physical object identification, to aid the GPT-3.5-16k model in answering questions with the added context of what the user is holding.

-## License
+## Contributing and Codebase Usage

-Coming soon...
+You may use this project as reference for your own projects, or fork it to make your own contributions, and other uses.
+GitHub issues regarding feature requests and bug reports are welcome and are specially valued if it includes feedback from visually impaired users.